R2Northstar/ModdingDocs/docs/source/squirrel/functions.rst

 Implicit Capture
 -----

-It's not possible to use locals from a parent function, but it is possible to capture them in anonymous functions.
+It's not possible to use locals from a parent function, but it is possible to capture them in an anonymous functions.

 .. code-block:: javascript